-Vision 2016 is seeking to create 2,000 primary income jobs with an annual payroll of more than $13.2 million to the community.
+Vision 2016 is seeking to create 2,000 primary income jobs with an annual payroll of more than $66 million (when all 2,000 jobs are in place) to the community.
 Vision 2016 will focus on the attraction of $250 million in new capital investment.

 According to Michael Hicks, Director of the Center for Business and Economic Research for Ball State University, the achievement of Vision 2016 goals can bring in 4,124 in direct, indirect, and induced jobs with $261.9 million in value-added over 5 years.
 Those numbers grow to 8,250 direct, indirect, and induced jobs with $523.9 million in value-added over 10 years.